Renegade-Master/GDDXA-CA-Dijkstra-MST/README.md

 ##################################################

 1.1
-	This program uses the Python scripting language version 3.7.0 (64-bit).
+	This program uses the Python programming
+	language version 3.7.0 (64-bit).

 	If you do not have the Python libraries already installed, please download and install the